-Zooplankton samples were collected from the USCGC Healy between 24 May and 21 June 2004 (cruise designation HLY0402).
-Sampling focused on the shelf and slope regions in the northeastern Chukchi Sea and western Beaufort Sea (Figure 1).
-Samples were collected with vertically hauled Bongo nets with a 60 cm diameter net-mouth and 150 μ m and 335 μ m mesh nets (Sea-Gear Corporation), or with a Hydro-Bios MultiNet plankton sampler with a 0.25 m2 net mouth fitted with 150 μ m mesh nets, pressure sensor and flowmeter.
+Zooplankton samples were collected from the USCGC Healy between 22 July and 24 August 2004 (cruise designation HLY0403).
+Sampling focused on the shelf, slope, and basin regions in the northeastern Chukchi Sea and western Beaufort Sea (Figure 1).
+Samples were collected with a Hydro-Bios MultiNet plankton sampler with a 0.25 m2 net mouth fitted with 150 μm mesh nets, pressure sensor and flowmeter.
 Nets were generally lowered at 20 m min-1 and retrieved at 30 m min-1.
-Maximum depths sampled with the Bongo net were measured with a Wildlife Computers Mk9 depth recorder that was attached to the top of the Bongo frame.
-The volume filtered by the Bongo net was measured by a TSK flowmeter placed off-center in the net mouth.
 Locations, bottom depth and sampling depths of collections in this report are listed in Table 1.
 Samples were preserved immediately after collection in either 95% ethanol or 4% buffered formaldehyde/seawater solution.

 Laboratory analyses were performed at the University of Miami's Rosenstiel School of Marine and Atmospheric Science.
 Samples selected for taxonomic enumeration were split several times in a Folsom splitter (Van Guelpen et al., 1982).
 In general, three or four aliquots were counted for each taxonomic category identified.
 Usually the first counted aliquot contained approximately 200-400 individuals.
 The size of the second through fourth aliquots varied depending on the composition and number of species present.
 Abundance in terms of individuals per cubic meter (ind m-3) was estimated for each category by dividing the number counted by the fraction of the sample counted for that category and dividing that result by the volume of water filtered.
-The use of 150 μ m mesh Bongo nets precludes quantitative estimates of certain categories including copepod nauplii and copepodites of smaller calanoid, cyclopoid, and harpacticoid species, such as Pseudocalanus spp., Oithona similis, and Microsetella sp. respectively.
+The use of 150 $\mu$ m mesh nets precludes quantitative estimates of certain categories including copepod nauplii and copepodites of smaller calanoid, cyclopoid, and harpacticoid species, such as Pseudocalanus spp., Oithona similis, and Microsetella sp. respectively.
 Nonetheless, these groups were counted to indicate their presence and to estimate their relative abundances.